AndreMIsidoro/tools/README.md

 ## Utilities

+	exiftool: Read and write meta information in files
+	jq: Command line json processor
 	zbarimg: scans image for bar and qr codes and prints any decoded data to stdout
-	exiftool: Read and write meta information in files

 ## Windows